 How do I get involved with Spiritual Life on campus?

 Pick up a weekly schedule found on tables in the chapel and bring a new or old friend so it won't be so scary or intimidating the first time.
 Drop by the Chaplain's Office and ask questions about each group.
 Contact the chaplain by email firstname.lastname@example.org with your questions.
 You can find the Spiritual Life web page here.

 I'm not a Christian but I do practice my beliefs in another religious tradition.
 How can you help me?

 The Office of the Chaplain maintains a calendar of major world religions and keeps current on special days for any listed religious preference of students.
-Any dietary concerns can be shared with the Chaplain email@example.com , Resident Life Staff (if living on campus) or the AVI Food Systems directors.
-If worship space needed, as the university is able to accommodate, that will be provided.
+Any dietary concerns can be shared with the Chaplain email@example.com, Residence Life Staff (if living on campus) firstname.lastname@example.org, or the AVI Food Systems directors AVIFoodServices@mountunion.edu.
+If worship space needed it will be provided, as the university is able to accommodate.